 Bass are known to stick to cover like overhanging brush, downed trees, and dock pilings.
 Although rooster tails are not an anti-weed lure, you can still fish it easily along weed edge and in thick cover.
 Feel free to cast your lure right to the edge of the bass habitat.

 These lures work well in streams and water with the current, however, you can also get the blade spinning very well in static water.
 I prefer starting my retrieve at the slowest speed needed to keep the blade spinning.
 You can increase your speed if the fish are not responding.

 Jig your lure around the cover vertically:

 Jigging your Rooster tail vertically when fishing is the best way to draw bass attention and attract them to bite.
 I have landed a lot of basses from twisted piles of underwater branches and between thick blankets of lily pads with this jigging method.
-Drop the lure naturally and give it a quick lift to spins the blade, this drive bass crazy.
+Drop the lure naturally and give it a quick lift to spin the blade, this drives bass crazy.

 Cast beyond your target:

 It takes time for a spinner blade to turn on and start spinning.
 For this reason, you need to cast past your target by a few feet.
 This won’t scare the fish as it lands, and it will spin well when it reaches the location where the bass is probably waiting.

 Twitch the rod tip to add action to it: